badgeteam/website/content/en/docs/Badges/MCH2022/software-development/_index.md

   The Forth includes a custom stack processor and besides being useful for interactice experiments with freshly soldered additions on the PMOD connector, it can run a game of [Snake](https://github.com/badgeteam/mch2022-firmware-ice40/tree/master/projects/Snake).
+- [Rust](rust): just a hint or two to get you started.
+Ask around the Telegram channel if you need support.

 ## Linux permissions